 Can you climb up Kilimanjaro without a crew?

-It’s a question I still get asked several times a year: Is it possible to just turn up at the foot of Kilimanjaro with a rucksack full of camping gear, food and warm clothes, and head up the slopes to the top?
+It’s a question readers still ask me regularly each year.
+Is it possible to just turn up at the foot of Kilimanjaro with a rucksack full of camping gear, food and warm clothes, and head up the slopes to the top?
+In other words, can you climb Kilimanjaro independently?
+Without signing up to a company and having a mountain crew?